 Pruning

-Cedar hedges won’t need to be pruned the first year or when they are under 3 feet.
+Cedar hedges won’t need to be pruned during their first year or when they are under 3 feet.
 As hedges mature, start pruning your cedar hedge in early spring.
 Use the shortest plant as a guide, and trim off tops to match, then do a light trim on the sides.
 If your goal is to encourage more height, do not trim the the leader, or topmost shoot.
-Just prune a few inches of growth to encourage both height and fullness.
+Prune a few inches of growth to encourage both height and fullness.
 Avoid pruning in temperatures above 30 degrees Celsius.
 To keep plants healthy, never cut more than one-third of the plant in one season.

 Got Questions?